pkpkpk/cljs-node-io/readme.md

 ```
 <hr>

 In the nodejs fs module, functions are asynchronous by default, and their synchronous versions have names with a `Sync` suffix.
 In *cljs-node-io*, functions are synchronous by default, and async versions have an `a` prefix.
 For example, `cljs-node-io.core/slurp` is synchronous (just as jvm), whereas `cljs-node-io.core/aslurp` runs asynchronously.
 This convention simply saves you some thought cycles at the repl.
-Note that most of the time synchronous functions are fine and getting order guarantees from async code is not worth the hassle
+Note that most of the time (scripting...) synchronous functions are fine and getting order guarantees from async code is not worth the hassle

 #### IO Operations & Error Handling
   - all functions should throw at the call-site if given the wrong type.